ravenprotocol/ravnest/docs/train.rst

 Defining the Provider Nodes
 ---------------------------

-To set up the compute provider nodes, you need a JSON file containing the system specification metadata of each node.
+To set up the compute provider nodes, craft a JSON file containing the system specification metadata of each node.
 In your project directory, create a json file at ``node_data/node_configs.json``.

 This file should include information such as the node's publicly accessible IP address, available compute memory (can be RAM or VRAM), and network bandwidth details.
 Below is an example structure of the JSON file: